 Gootopia - The Treatment

-Gootopia – The Treatment is a project by Doris Uhlich that follows the performance Gootopia that premiered in Vienna at Tanzquartier Wien in 2021.
-In addition to key themes such as exploring connections (between people and between people and non-human agents), shifting body boundaries and plunging into slime, audience participation now also plays a role.
+"Gootopia – The Treatment" is a project by Doris Uhlich that follows the performance "Gootopia," which premiered at Tanzquartier Wien in Vienna in 2021.
+In addition to key themes such as exploring connections (between people and between people and non-human agents), shifting body boundaries, and plunging into slime, audience participation now also plays a role.
 Visitors have the opportunity to come into physical contact with various slime substances.
-In addition, the performers work on their own with slime, acting as "guides" to wards set up around the space where audience treatments occur.
+Furthermore, the performers work independently with slime, acting as "guides" toward setups around the space where audience treatments occur.

-"Gootopia – The Treatment connects people in a wet and slimy manner, not within the bounds of their sterility.
+"Gootopia – The Treatment" connects people in a wet and slimy manner, not within the bounds of their sterility.
 Donna Haraway writes that we can relate to biologically unrelated objects, life forms, and other people.
-This approach inspires me deeply concerning the emerging relationship with the slime substances."
+This approach deeply inspires me concerning the emerging relationship with the slime substances."
 (Doris Uhlich)

 The circumstances of the coronavirus crisis reveal how ambivalent, alienated, and anxiety-laden the relationship to our own and other bodies can become.
 Body fluids have become the most significant source of danger for public life.
 Yet, simultaneously, the yearning and the need for physical contact grow stronger.
-We have learned to protect ourselves and others, but our body continues to pulsate and vibrate beneath all the precautions.
+We have learned to protect ourselves and others, but our bodies continue to pulsate and vibrate beneath all the precautions.

 "The human organism is neither wholly human, as a person, nor just an organism.
-It is an abstract machine, radically immanent, which captures, transforms and produces interconnections."
+It is an abstract machine, radically immanent, which captures, transforms, and produces interconnections."
 (Rosi Braidotti)

 CREDITS